ingeniamc/ingenialink/README.md

 The following build options are available:

-- `WITH_GITINFO` (OFF): When enabled, the current Git commit hash will be included in version.
-This may be useful to trace installed development builds.
 - `WITH_EXAMPLES` (OFF): When enabled, the library usage example applications will be built.
 - `WITH_DOCS` (OFF): When enabled the API documentation can be built.
-- `WITH_THREADSAFE` (ON): When enabled, the communications will be thread-safe.
 - `WITH_PIC` (OFF): When enabled, generated code will be position independent.
   This may be useful if you want to embed ingenialink into a dynamic library.